A New Approach to Flatness, Horizon and Late-time Accelerating Expansion Problems on the basis of Mach Principle: Solutions to Flatness, Horizon and Late-time Accelerating Expansion Problems

 In our case, the variation of $G$ today can be found as

-which is not a stringent bound, especially when the cosmological observations are taken into consideration.
-However, using cosmological constraints derived from models having different expansion histories to test a specific model of varying $G$ is not a healthy approach.
-Even if the standard JBD theory was used to obtain these cosmological constraints, one should not rely on these when making an inference about our model because we modified the JBD theory.
-This modification brings many changes on the background equations related to the spatial expansions in different epochs and the age of the universe that affect BBN.
-In addition to this, the perturbation calculations for our approach are required to check the consistency with the angular power spectrum of CMBR.
+which is not the stringent bound, especially when the cosmological observations are taken into consideration.
+However, the upper limits obtained from local and cosmological observations depend on the theory of gravity.
+It should also be added that while obtaining such upper limits, in addition to choosing a gravity theory, some assumptions (related to the theory of gravity itself and/or other theoretical models in observation) are made within the theory (for details the review\cite{uzan2011} by Uzan can be checked).
+For instance, the solar system constraints are sensitive to the models for asteroids.The same data but different asteroid models result in a difference of about one order of magnitude in $\dot{G}/G$.
+Furthermore, they differ according to pulsar models in pulsar timing tests and nuclear reaction models for the interior of a star in surface temperature tests.
+For the same pulsar, the difference of about two orders of magnitude in $\dot{G}/G$ is obtained from different nuclear reaction models.
+In cosmological observations, it is necessary to consider how the temporal variation of $G$ affects the expansion of the universe from beginning to end.
+So, using cosmological constraints derived from theories having different expansion histories to test a specific model of varying $G$ is not a healthy approach.
+Even if the standard JBD theory was used to get these cosmological constraints, one should not rely on them when making an inference about our model because we modified the JBD theory.
+This modification brought many changes for the background equations regarding the spatial expansions in different epochs and the age of the universe, both of which affect the BBN.
+In addition to this, the perturbation calculations for our approach are needed to check the consistency with the angular power spectrum of the CMB.
 All of these will alter upper bounds on the variation of $G$ attained from cosmological observations.
+At this point, it is very important to note that we do not question whether the mentioned limits or the way they are obtained are correct.
+We simply argue that these limits are highly dependent on the theoretical models (not only the theory of gravity but also other physical models in the observations).
+Therefore, theories with varying Newton's constant not obeying the strictest upper bounds derived based on another model may still be valid.

-The age of the universe is another parameter that gives some constraints for a theoretical model and calculated by measuring the Hubble constant.
+The age of the universe is another parameter that gives some constraints for a theoretical model and is calculated by measuring the Hubble constant.
 One can make an estimation about its value just by regarding the evolution of matter, radiation and curvature.
 So, the age of the universe is given by